Plants are everywhere and everyone has a story to tell about a plant.

 And yet, despite our essential connections to the green world, many people are now notably “blind” to the plants that not only sustain us but that share our world.

 Nearly twenty years ago, biologists diagnosed an epidemic of “plant blindness” in people.
 If we can’t see the plants that are around us everyday—the trees that shade sidewalks, the lavender that feeds bees, the houseplant that has crawled across the windowpane—we also can’t see that plants are essential to our everyday lives.

 Plant blindness makes us insensitive to both the private lives of plants and to the deep history of plant-human interactions.
 Perhaps most significantly, our inability to see plants locally renders us blind to the significant consequences of human action on plant communities globally.

-We believe that 21st-century storytelling about plants not only helps us understand their long-standing impact on people throughout time, but also that this kind of storytelling helps us generate care for those nonhuman environments at risk of diminishment and even extinction in our Anthropocenic times.
+We believe that 21st-century storytelling about plants not only helps us understand their long-standing impact on people throughout time, but also that this kind of storytelling helps us learn to care for nonhuman environments under threat in our climate-changing times.

 What are “herbaria”?

 Herbaria are collections of preserved plant specimens featuring dried plants mounted on heavy white paper, most often prepared by plant collectors or botanists for research purposes.
 Herbaria are powerful chronicles of both disappeared and disappearing worlds.
 They detail a long and often complicated history of plant-human interaction, and thus serve as an effective metaphor for the project of this site.
 For more information about herbaria and the herbarium images you will see throughout the site, please click on “About Herbaria 3.0” in menu above.